 How to Grow

 A perennial plant needing initial investment but offering valuable returns.
 Choose plot with plenty of sunshine and exceptional drainage.
 Amend soil with compost or quality planting mix for loam with good air space, drainage and nutrient availability.
 In heavy soil, work in more compost or planting mix to raise bed slightly.
 Soil pH should be above 6; add lime as needed.
 Start from seed or buy plants with one-year-old root crowns from a reliable nursery, saving the first year of effort.
 Dig a trench 6 inches deep and 1 foot wide, with center raised a little.
 Soak root crowns in water for 1 hour.
 Plant one foot apart, making sure to spread roots around the slightly raised center of trench.
 First year, water well, never depriving plants of water.
-Each spring, apply more mix rich in organic matter and micronutrients.
+Each spring, apply more mix rich in organic matter and nutrients.
 In fall, mulch around plant with compost or balanced planting mix.
 Full harvest comes two years from crown stage or three years from seed.
 Begin harvest in second year (after planting crowns) when shoots grow more than 5 inches.
 Harvest all but a few shoots by cutting or snapping them just below ground shortly before tip opens.
 Be careful not to hurt crowns when you cut.

 Asparagus rust, slugs and asparagus beetles are most common pests.
 Beetles controlled by hand removing.
 If seriously infested, spray or dust with rotenone.
 Avoid asparagus rust (rust-colored spots on leaves and stems) by buying resistant strains from trusted nursery.
 Slugs controlled several ways.
 Physically remove and dispose each morning or night.
 Sink saucers of beer into soil to attract and drown.
 When plants are still small, cut off plastic bottles and secure over plants.
 Spread a thin layer of lime or soot around plant to repel slugs.